What Are Peak Moments in eCommerce?

-Chatbots help you automate conversations and ensure customers can contact you whenever they want.
-A chatbot provides you with valuable data about your customers.
-For example, you learn what customers are looking for and what questions they ask.
-And what about when a handover is needed to a human agent?
-Your chatbot's effectiveness gives valuable information gathered during automated conversations.
+Chatbots help you to automate conversations and ensures that customers can contact you whenever they want.
+A chatbot provides you with very useful data about your customers.
+For example, you learn what customers are looking for and what kind of questions they ask.
+And what about the moment that a handover is needed to a human agent?
+As you now understand, your chatbot's effectiveness gives valuable information gathered during automated conversations.
 This will definitely will help you to prepare for coming peak moments.

-Number of interactions during the Q4 period last year
+Number of interactions during Q4 period last year

 Labels or categories of automated conversations